kevin-chalmers/set08103/lectures/lecture01/README.md

 - **Working Software** over *comprehensive documentation*.
 - **Customer Collaboration** over *contract negotiation*.
 - **Responding to Change** over *following a plan*.

+This is where the term agile came from.
+It is worth considering what the signatories meant:

 - [ ] Reflect on the [Agile Manifesto](http://agilemanifesto.org/) and analyse what the individual points mean to you.
 - [ ] Read the [Wikipedia section](https://en.wikipedia.org/wiki/Agile_software_development#The_Agile_Manifesto) on the Agile Manifesto.
 Reflect how your original analysis is similar and different to that presented on Wikipedia.